razab87/rasProfessions/README.md

 Release date: 6 Dec, 2021
 Last updated: 24 Mar, 2023

+The mod is currently only available for the stable build 41 version of the game.
+It is not available for the unstable build 42 but I plan to update it when I have the time.

 When playing the game on steam, you can install the mod by simply subscribing to it in the workshop.

 Manual installation: